apache/airflow/docs/apache-airflow/index.rst

 What is Airflow™?
 =========================================

 `Apache Airflow™ <https://github.com/apache/airflow>`_ is an open-source platform for developing, scheduling, and monitoring distributable, batch-oriented workflows.
 Airflow's extensible Python framework enables you to build workflows connecting with virtually any technology.
 A web interface helps manage the state of your workflows.
 Airflow is deployable in many ways, varying from a single process on your laptop to a distributed setup across a network of many machines to support even the largest of workflows.

 Workflows as code
 =========================================
-The main characteristic of Airflow workflows is that all workflows are defined in Python code as a `Directed Acyclic Graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__.
+An Airflow™ workflow is defined in Python code as a `Directed Acyclic Graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__.

-"Workflows as code" serves several purposes:
+"Workflow as code" is useful because it is:

-- **Dynamic**: Airflow pipelines are configured as Python code, allowing for dynamic pipeline generation.
+:**Dynamic**: Airflow™ pipelines are configured as Python code, allowing for dynamic pipeline generation.
-- **Extensible**: The Airflow™ framework contains operators to connect with numerous technologies.
-All Airflow components are extensible to easily adjust to your environment.
+:**Extensible**: The Airflow™ framework contains operators to connect with numerous technologies.
+All Airflow™ components are extensible to easily adjust to your environment.
-- **Flexible**: Workflows can be easily parameterized by using the built-in `Jinja <https://jinja.palletsprojects.com>`_ templating engine.
+:**Flexible**: Airflow™ workflows can be easily parameterized by using the built-in `Jinja <https://jinja.palletsprojects.com>`_ templating engine.

 Take a look at the following snippet of code:

 .. code-block:: python

-  # Create tasks using a decorated DAG and pass values between those tasks.
-  from datetime import datetime
-  from airflow.decorators import task, dag
+  '''Create some tasks using a decorated DAG and pass values between them using xcoms.''' from datetime import datetime from airflow.decorators import task, dag